fotescodev/kaon/core-concepts/consensus-mechanisms/kaon-chain-consensus-dpos.md

 # Kaon Chain Consensus (dPoS)

 Kaon Chain employs a Delegated Proof of Stake (dPoS) consensus mechanism, a Bitcoin-family consensus model based on stakes and delegates.
 This forms a two-level network comprising Master Nodes, Validators, and other nodes.
-Our implementation extends the traditional model to manage whitelists for Galaxy consensus.
+Our implementation extends the traditional model to manage whitelists for BFT consensus.

 <figure><img src="../../.gitbook/assets/DPOS.png" alt=""><figcaption></figcaption></figure>